-Each administrative scholarship applicant must have the five (5) items listed below on file in the Office of Admissions and Records at Coahoma Community College:
+Each administrative scholarship applicant must have the four (4) items listed below on file in the appropriate Coahoma Community College Office:

 - 1. An official high school transcript with school's seal and principal's signature, - 2.
 An official ACT score report, - 3.
 A completed application for admission obtained from the Office of Admissions and Records, - 4.
-A completed Coahoma Community College Information Form obtained from the Office of Financial Aid, and - 5.
-A completed Free Application for Federal Student Aid (FAFSA) obtained online at www.fafsa.ed.gov or at the Office of Financial Aid.
+A completed financial aid file which includes a completed Free Application for Federal Student Aid (FAFSA) obtained online at www.fafsa.ed.gov and all supporting documentation.